Jack-Merrett/london_bike_sharing_data_visualization_project/README.md

-Certainly, creating a data visualization project based on the London Bike Sharing dataset sounds like a great idea!
-Here's a sample README.md for your project:

----

 # London Bike Sharing Data Visualization Project

 This project focuses on analyzing and visualizing the London Bike Sharing dataset to gain insights into bike rental trends, usage patterns, and other relevant information.
 The dataset provides information about bike rentals in London, capturing details such as bike stations, rental timestamps, weather conditions, and more.